TomStone76/news-scraper/README.md

 # news-scraper

-This is a Mongoose based app that scrapes news articles.
-The readme will be updated later.
+This is a Mongoose based app that scrapes news articles from NPR.
+It also makes use of Express, Handlebars, Cheerio, and axios.